 Babesia microti, Babesia duncani (WA1) and Babesia sp.
 (MO1) are obligate intra-erythrocytic protozoans transmitted by tick vectors, causing flu-like symptoms as well as a malaria-like illness.
-All three agents can be transmitted by blood donor units from asymptomatic donors.
-Although B. microti is evident throughout the New World, the ranges of WA-1 and MO1 are much less defined, so we will be producing 3-antigen MIF slides to learn more about the distribution of these three pathogens.
-As these are all propagated in vitro and in-house we have the opportunity to optimize each antigen to make them more specific and remove unwanted characteristics.
+All three agents can be transmitted by blood donor units from asymptomatic donors, but Babesia microti has caused the most clinical problems in this area.

 As the demand for Babesia sp.
 (MO1) has been underwhelming (!!), we suggest IFA slides made with Babesia divergens, which is highly crossreactive and immediately available in our Inventory.

 All of these antigens, including Babesia microti IFA slide antigen, are propagated in vitro using human type O erythrocytes to produce the most sensitive and specific test possible.